KirillKryukov/naf/Compress.md

   * Protein: 'A' to 'Z' and 'a' to 'z', '\*' (stop codon), '-' (gap).
   * Text: Characters with codes 33..126 and 128..254 (printable non-space ASCII and extended ASCII).

-For DNA/RNA input, if `--no-mask` is specified, all lower case characters are stored in upper case.
+If `--no-mask` is specified, all lower case characters are stored in upper case.
-(For protein or text sequences `--no-mask` is not supported).

 Note that text sequences can include the '>' character.
 However, in FASTA-formatted input any such character occurring at the line start